- June 2016: ALA Applauds Decision Upholding Net Neutrality Protections

 October 12, 2010

-The ALA along with the Association of Research Libraries (ARL) and EDUCAUSE filed comments (pdf) to the Federal Communications Commission (FCC) in response to the FCC’s request for comments on the following two issues:
+The ALA along with the Association of Research Libraries (ARL) and EDUCAUSE filed comments to the FCC in response to the FCC’s request for comments on the following two issues:

 - The relationship between open Internet protections and services that are provided over the same last-mile facilities as broadband Internet access service (commonly called “managed” or “specialized” services), and